UnrealProjectProgramming/Multiplayer_ConnectingPlayers/README.md

 * Enabling Steam Online Subsystem , we first need to go and include it in the Build.cs OnlineSubsystemSteam" then we  change the Engine.ini using what is in this documentation. https://docs.unrealengine.com/latest/INT/Programming/Online/Steam/    check out at the end of the page ( the End Results ).

+* enabling GameMode for lobby so that we can start a game when the number of joined players reached a decided number by us , The GameMode only exists on the server ( the one who makes HOST ) ,https://docs.unrealengine.com/latest/INT/Gameplay/Framework/GameMode/